deepak2233/Semantic-Segmentation-with-U-Net-for-Architectural-Data/readme.md

 - `--l2_regularization`: L2 regularization.
 (Default: 0.01)

+---
+After training the model, you can use it for inference on new images.
+The script `inference.py` provides an example of how to use the trained model for semantic segmentation.
+You can run the script with the following command:

+`python infer.py --image_path os.getcwd()+'Semantic-segmentation-dataset/Semantic segmentation dataset/tile1/images/    image001.jpg --model os.getcwd()+'unet_model1.h5' --output_path path/to/output.png'

+---
 ## Model Architecture

 The U-Net model used in this code is defined in the `unet_model.py` file.
 There are two versions of the model available: